Soul Hunter (Babylon 5)

 "Soul Hunter" is the second episode of the first season of the science fiction television series, Babylon 5.
+The episode concerns the arrival of a member of an ancient order, the Soul Hunters, on the Babylon 5 station; and reveals a mystery surrounding Commander Sinclair's missing 24 hours during the Earth-Minbari War.
 It first aired on 2 February 1994.

 Title

 The title refers to the Soul Hunter, a member of an ancient alien order which claims they collect and preserve the souls of distinguished people at the moment of death.

 Plot

 An unknown damaged ship appears through the jump gate and hurtles towards the Babylon 5 station.
 Commander Sinclair grapples the ship onboard the station with his Starfury fighter, and the ship's occupant is taken to MedLab.
 In MedLab, upon seeing the patient, the Minbari Ambassador, Delenn, suddenly enters a burst of rage, and tries to shoot the patient.
-She explains to Sinclair that the patient is a "Shak Tot", a soul hunter, a member of an ancient alien order who try to collect and preserve the souls of distinguished people at the moment of death.
+She explains to Sinclair that the patient is a "Shak Tot", a Soul Hunter, a member of an ancient alien order who try to collect and preserve the souls of distinguished people at the moment of death.
 The Minbari despise them, considering them thieves and kidnappers, "ripping away that which is eternal".
 Delenn urges Sinclair to send the Soul Hunter away while he still can.

 The alien population aboard the station has gone into hiding, and several ships have asked to leave the station ahead of schedule.
-The soul hunter explains to Sinclair that his order are not thieves, merely preservers.
+The Soul Hunter explains to Sinclair that his order are not thieves, merely preservers.
 They had been prevented from "preserving" the soul of the Minbari leader Dukhat at the beginning of the Earth-Minbari War.
-Sinclair asks the soul hunter to leave as soon as his ship is repaired.
+Sinclair asks the Soul Hunter to leave as soon as his ship is repaired.

-The soul hunter recognizes Delenn from his previous attempt to "preserve" Dukhat's soul for his collection, and identifies Delenn as a "Satai", a member of the nine-member ruling body of the Minbari people, asking he why, as a great leader of the Minbari, she is here playing ambassador.
+The Soul Hunter recognizes Delenn from his previous attempt to "preserve" Dukhat's soul for his collection.
+He identifies Delenn as a "Satai" – a member of the nine-member Grey Council, the ruling body of the Minbari people – asking her why, as a great leader of the Minbari, she is here "playing ambassador".